deepchecks/monitoring/docs/source/user-guide/user_interface/integrations.rst

     :width: 600

-Example of a slack message.
+An example of a slack message.

 .. image:: /_static/images/user-guide/user_interface/8.1.2_example_of_slack_message.png